hurter3/MovieReviewHub/README.md

 ### Database

-- There are 5 collections, Users / Movies / Reviews / Genre & Ratings.
+- There are 5 collections, Users / Movies / Reviews / Categories & Ratings.
 - I decided to split Movies and Reviews to create a parent/children relationship which could also have been achieved by having a sub array of reviews within movies but not as manageable.

 ### Pages

 - There are 7 pages to the project.

-- **All page**
+- **Pages**
   - **Navigation**
     - The same Navbar and feel is used for all the pages
     - Browse the home page and select a movie to review